What is Responsive Web Design?

 As an example, the Tesla car uses a 45cm touchscreen for most of its controls.
 Since screen sizes are measured on the diagonal, the Tesla screen has 3 times the area of an iPad screen.

-Web designers using the principles of responsive design need to work with these innovations and make sure their sites do the job they’re designed to do – be user-friendly.
+Web designers using the principles of responsive design need to work with these innovations and make sure their sites do the job they’re designed to do.
+What’s that?
+Well to be user-friendly.

 6. Responsive Web Design and SEO